addyosmani/backbone-fundamentals/index.md

 If you've read the earlier chapter on AMD, you may have noticed that explicitly needing to define each dependency a Backbone module (view, collection or other module) may require with it can get a little tedious.
 This can however be improved.

-In order to simplify referencing common paths the modules in our application may use, we use a RequireJS [configuration object](http://requirejs.org/docs/api.html#config), which is typically defined as a top-level script file.
+In order to simplify referencing common paths the modules in our application may use, we use a Require.js [configuration object](http://requirejs.org/docs/api.html#config), which is typically defined as a top-level script file.
 Configuration objects have a number of useful capabilities, the most useful being mode name-mapping.
 Name-maps are basically a key:value pair, where the key defines the alias you wish to use for a path and the value represents the true location of the path.

 In the code-sample below, you can see some typical examples of common name-maps which include: `backbone`, `underscore`, `jquery` and depending on your choice, the RequireJS `text` plugin, which assists with loading text assets like templates.